 - Recovery Point Objectives (RPO).
-In the event of a client-side server failure or network failure, the agreed RPO outlines the data that must be made available to the user via cloud access in near real-time.
+The agreed RPO indicates the data that must be made available to the user via cloud access in near real-time.
 The data outlined here is considered mission critical.
 Companies with large amounts of non-mission-critical data (e.g. legacy client data) can opt to partition these files, excluding them from the agreement.

 - Recovery Time Objectives (RTO).
-In the event of a client-side server failure or network failure, the RTO is the agreed timeframe within which full server restoration or network restoration must take place.
+The RTO is the agreed timeframe within which full server restoration or network restoration must take place.
 Where multisite backups are required, the RTO may outline the process of restoration.

 Your SLA should also include a plan to test the performance and reliability of the data recovery system against the expectations outlined in the RPO and RTO.
-This test should take place once per month and the results should be collated into a report.
-Any evidence based reasoning for changes to the RPO or RTO may then be suggested by the user or provider, so as to create a smoother and more reliable service.
+This test should take place at least once per month and the results should be collated into a report.
+Some DRaaS solutions offer unlimited testing for complete peace of mind.
+Any evidence-based reasoning for changes to the RPO or RTO may then be suggested by the user or provider, so as to create a smoother and more reliable service.

 Cloud seeding is a time saving method of allowing new users to provide an initial large-scale file dump of company data.
 Once complete, the user may save incremental amounts of data at regular intervals.
 This removes the need for the user to perform a complete file backup each time data is saved.

 How does it work?
 Cloud seeding uses physical media as an intermediary link between user servers and the cloud – this means that the user is not required to maintain direct contact with the cloud during the upload (a process that is likely to require several days).
 Instead, a hard disc is provided.
 The user must make a copy of their database onto this hard disc and return it to the service provider.
 The service provider then begins the process of uploading the data to the cloud, freeing up the user infrastructure to continue with daily tasks.